Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 namespace dsplib = xf::dsp::aie;

 ```

-All user graphs are defined from the class graph, for example in the FFTrows_graph design:
+All user graphs are defined from the class graph: for example, in the `FFTrows_graph` design:

 ```
 class FFTrows_graph: public graph